 Padmé would have cried.
 But Padmé is dead, and Amidala always does her duty.

-She picks up Vader's weapon and slips it into her other sleeve.
-Just a precaution.
+She picks up Anakin's weapon and slips it into her other sleeve.
+Just a precaution, in case her new husband mistakenly decides she is of no further use now that she has eliminated the last and greatest threat to his rule.
 She is no traitor.
 But she doesn't want to die today, and if she must die, she will die fighting.